 How, then, can they call on the one they have not believed in?
 And how can they believe in the one of whom they have not heard?
 And how can they hear without someone preaching to them?
 (Romans 10:14)

 I remember sitting in church listening to missionary reports as a kid.
-I remember all kinds of stories and images of people and places that my young small town prairie brain could barely get his head around.
+I remember all kinds of stories and images of people and places that my young small town prairie self could barely get his head around.
 It all sounded so exotic.
 Barely comprehensible, even.
 I remember reading stories from one of our missionaries in what is now the Democratic Republic of the Congo.
 Stories of snakes and crude village huts and people who looked and sounded nothing like any people I had ever seen or heard—people with strange and (probably evil) beliefs that we were, thankfully, sending (white) people to correct.
 I doubt any of these missionary presentations and stories passed by without some reference to the passage in Romans quoted above.
 Read more

 That may be true for you, but how can you say that it is true for everyone else when there are so many different understandings of truth out there